Counting Hallucinations in Diffusion Models: Formal Definition, Datasets, and Evaluation Protocol for Counting Hallucinations

 \textbf{Dataset description}.
 The ToyShape dataset comprises of 30,000 images with three geometric shapes: \emph{triangle}, \emph{square}, \emph{pentagon}.
 All shapes are white, with an equal area of 120 pixels, and no shapes overlap within any image.
 The counting criteria specify that each image contains at most one instance of each shape category and at least one shape (in total), as shown in the top-left of \reffig{fig1}.
 Formally, we have $C = \{\emph{triangle}, \emph{square}, \emph{pentagon}\}$.
 For each class $c\in C$, we set $N_c(\vx) \in S_c = \{0, 1\}$, subject to the constraint $\sum_{c\in C} N_c(\vx) \ge 1$.

 \textbf{Counting hallucinations}.
 According the counting criteria defined above, any image generated by the model trained on ToyShape that contains two or more shapes of the same category is considered a counting hallucination, such as an image containing two pentagons in the top-right region of \reffig{fig1}.
 Besides, empty images (i.e., containing only the black background without any shapes) are also classified as counting hallucinations.
+Examples can be found in Appendix~\ref{sec: apx-hallucination_examples}.

 \textbf{Counting model used in ToyShape}.
-In our ToyShape generation experiments, we rely solely on a counting model to directly identify counting errors within images, without using a counting-ready indicator, as the dataset’s simplicity makes severely degraded images rare.
-We construct a large-scale ToyShape dataset of over 400,000 samples, with each category appearing 0–3 times per sample (i.e., $S_c = \{0, 1, 2, 3\}$), to fine-tune a ResNet-50 \citep{resnet}.
-This setup captures a wide range of plausible scenarios, including normal samples and counting hallucinations, enabling accurate quantification.
-To further enhance the robustness of the counting model, we apply Gaussian noise during training.
+We utilize a counting model to identify counting errors within images, without using a counting-ready indicator, as the dataset’s simplicity makes severely degraded images rare.
+In specific, we fine-tune a ResNet-50 \citep{resnet} using over 400k ToyShape data, with each category appearing 0–3 times per sample (i.e., $S_c = \{0, 1, 2, 3\}$), aiming to capture a wide range of plausible scenarios, including counting-valid samples and counting hallucinations, enabling accurate quantification.
 The model can achieve over 99.9\% counting accuracy on generated data.

 \textbf{Quantification of counting hallucinations}.
 Given a diffusion model trained on the ToyShape dataset, we generate a set of samples equal in size to the training dataset (30,000 images).
 We then employ the counting model to predict the number of objects in each generated image.
 Lastly, images that violate the counting criteria are identified as counting hallucinations, as illustrated in \reffig{fig2}.